juandpinto/thesis-manuscript/source/12_methods.md

         sum(lemma_by_file_dict[lemma].values())
 ```

-Following the short example provided above, this would result in the following dictionary:
+Following the simplified example from the previous section, this would result in the following dictionary:

 ```
 262:'ב',